yassirbrh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	5-firstlines : script to display the first 10 lines of /etc/passwd.
 	6-third_line : script to display the third line of the file iacta.
-	8-cwd_state : script that writes into the file ls_cwd_content the result of ls -la
+	8-cwd_state : script that writes into the file ls_cwd_content the result of ls -la 9-duplicate_last_line : script that duplicates the last line of the file iacta